-NSAA membership is required for Junior Nordic.
+A current NSAA membership is required for Junior Nordic.
 If you and your family are trail users, please consider supporting NSAA with a family membership.
 Your membership DIRECTLY supports the trails that Junior Nordic use weekly, and helps NSAA continue to provide youth skiing opportunities for all ages and abilities.
 We need all trail users help to continue the world-class grooming and to provide ways for your fellow Alaskans to lead healthy active lifestyles!
 Add a family membership to your cart when registering online!

 Click on the links below for additional information or scroll down for useful parent information.